Mahoning-Valley-Community/youngstownactioncenter-site/content/org_directory.md

 ## Mahoning Valley DSA

-The Mahoning Valley Democratic Socialists of America serves Trumbull, Columbiana, and Mahoning County and offer a meeting and organizing space for socialist education and action.
+The Mahoning Valley Democratic Socialists of America serves Trumbull, Columbiana, and Mahoning County and offers a meeting and organizing space for socialist education and action.

 [Mahoning Valley DSA Website](https://mahoningvalleydsa.org/)
 [Mahoning Valley DSA on Facebook](https://www.facebook.com/MahoningValleyDSA/)